-At this meeting (you do not need to make any special preparations) we will complete the SAL induction and talk about your project – the geospatial part – to work out how SAL can best support your research.
+At our first meeting, for which you do not need to make any special preparations, we will complete the SAL induction and talk about the geospatial needs of your project.
+The aim is to work out how SAL can best support your research.
 Depending on you and your project, these meetings can take between 20 – 45 minutes on average.

 Some things to note when working with SAL: